History and origin

 This species of Iberolacerta is the most widespread geographically.

 The eggs are about 14 x 9 mm.
 They measure 20 to 25 mm long at hatch.
 They can grow up to around 60 mm long, their tail being twice the length of that, making an adult size of up to 180 mm long.

 They are small and robust.
 They have short but fat limbs, a pointed head and long toes.
 Their tail is up to twice as long as their body.
 They have small rough scales.

 =Patterns & colours=

 They are dark gray or brownish gray on their back and their sides are darker, their head is also darker.
 They usually have light scales scattered over the back and tail.
 Their belly is light yellow or cream in colour.

 Found in Spain found from El Portalé (Huesca) pass to Bonaigua (Lerida) and in France around Lac Bleu de Bigorre.

 Breeding occurs when they wake up from hibernation in spring, a week after, they are all looking for each other and mating begins.
 After only a few weeks about 3 to 10 eggs, they are laid in rock crevices.
 The eggs incubate for around 4 to 5 weeks before hatching.

 Sexual maturity, life span

-The average life span for Podarcis sicula is about 10 years.
-They reach their sexual maturity at one year for males and two for females.
+The average life span for Iberolacerta bonnali is unknown.
+They reach their sexual maturity in around two years.